HadrienNU/VolterraBasis/doc/quick_start.rst

 Several algorithms for the inversion of the Volterra Integral Equations are available.
-Please refer to Linz for mathematical details.
+Please refer to P. Linz, “Numerical methods for Volterra integral equations of the first kind”, The Computer
+Journal 12, 393–397 (1969) for mathematical details.

 Functionnal basis
 ------------------